MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Largest increase in visit time card.](media/analytics-screen-largest-increase-visit-time.JPG "Largest increase in visit time card")

-**Largest decrease in visit time.** This card highlights the display with the largest decrease in visit time as compared to all other displays over the previous time period.
+**Largest decrease in visit time.** This card highlights the area with the largest decrease in visit time as compared to all other areas over the previous time period.

 ![Largest decrease in visit time card.](media/analytics-screen-largest-decrease-visit-time.JPG "Largest decrease in visit time card")